prvjapan/pyird/paper/paper.md

 This also significantly reduces the time required for the reduction process: users only need to execute a single Python script without complex IRAF configuration.
 For example, reducing data with `PyIRD` typically takes a few tens of minutes to produce one-dimensional spectra from raw data obtained during a single observing night, compared to approximately half a day with traditional IRAF methods.

-Moreover, `PyIRD` achieves a higher level of readout noise pattern removal on the detector.
+Moreover, `PyIRD` achieves a higher level of readout noise pattern removal on final results.
 This feature is particularly important for processing data from faint objects such as brown dwarfs, where the astronomical signal is often comparable in strength to systematic noise.
 The dominant noise source is the readout pattern from the H2RG detector used in IRD.
 To address this, `PyIRD` models the noise by calculating a median profile for each readout channel and applying a 2D Gaussian Process using `gpkron` [@gpkron2022].
-This innovative method effectively mitigates the readout pattern, as shown in Figure \autoref{fig:pattern}, and improve data quality for faint targets.
+This innovative method effectively mitigates the readout pattern, as shown in \autoref{fig:pattern}, and improves data quality for faint targets.

 ![(Left) Raw image; (Middle) Readout pattern model created by `PyIRD`; (Right) Pattern-corrected image \label{fig:pattern}](fig/clean_pattern.png)

 # Acknowledgements

 Y.K. acknowledges support from JST SPRING, Grant Number JPMJSP2104 and JSPS KAKENHI grant No. 24K22912.
+Z.G. acknowledges support from Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.

 # References